shapeshed/jekyll.shapeshed.com/_posts/2010-03-31-setting_up_git_for_multiple_developers.md

 ---
 layout: post
 title: Setting up Git for multiple developers
-excerpt: How to set up git for multiple developers with granular access permissions
+description: How to set up git for multiple developers with granular access permissions
 categories: git
 ---